jokijen/algolabra/documents/IMPLEMENTATION.md

 ## Application structure

-The application code consists of several classes that implement different parts of the full functionality.
+The application structure is modular and classes are used for implementing different parts of the full functionality.

-### Running the app and the user interface
+### Main program and user interface

 The user interface (UI) is implemented as a command-line interface (CLI).
-When the application is run the function `main()` is called.
-A dictionary for user variables is initialised.
 The user may interact with the application by giving commands as instructed.

+The entry point is the `main()` function in `ui.py`.
+When run, a dictionary `USER_VARS` for user variables is also initialised.

-### Solving a mathematical expression
+### Mathematical expression processing

-The user may input a mathematical expression that they wish to solve.
-The expression input must be in proper infix form (i.e. operators within the expression, such as `1 + 2 * 3`).
+The user may give a mathematical expression that they wish to solve as input.
+The expression input must be in a valid infix form (i.e. operators within the expression, such as `1 + 2 * 3`).
 They may use integers and floating points numbers, as well as operators (`+`, `-`, `*`, `/`, `**`) and functions (`cos`, `sin`, `sqrt`, `max`, `min`).
 Input validity also calls for correctly placed parentheses (e.g. to enforce precedence or enclose a negative number).

+#### Pipeline

-The user's expression is first validated and tokenised using the InputValidator.
-After this the Shunting-Yard algorithm (class: ShuntingYard) is used to convert the expression into Reverse Polish Notation (RPN) (aka postfix) where operators follow the numbers/operands (such as in the example given in the last paragraph `1 2 3 * +`).
+1. The user's expression is validated and tokenised using the `InputValidator` class.

+2. The Shunting-Yard algorithm (class: `ShuntingYard`) is used to convert the expression into Reverse Polish Notation (RPN) (aka postfix) where operators follow the numbers/operands (such as in the example given in the last paragraph `1 2 3 * +`).
 The Shunting-Yard algorithm uses a FIFO Queue and LIFO Stack for token handling.

-Finally, the RPN form expression is evaluated using the RPNEvaluator.
+3. The RPN form expression is evaluated using the `RPNEvaluator`.
 If the expression was valid, a value is returned to the user.
 Otherwise the user will receive an error message outlining the issue with the input or process.

+4. If the input included variable assignment, the result is stored in the dictionary `USER_VARS` with the variable as key and result as value.

 ### User variables

 The user may set a variable by defining the variable they want to set (i.e. capital ASCII letter, A-Z) in their mathematical expression.
-Example: The mathematical expression input `A=1+2` would set variable `A` to have the value `3`.
+Example: The mathematical expression input `A = 1 + 2` would set variable `A` to have the value `3`.
+The variable is set in the "Mathematical expression processing" [pipeline](#pipeline) above.

+The user may use any set variables in subsequent expressions, e.g. `3 + A * 1` if `A` has been set.

 The user may also view the variables saved in the variables dictionary.